Catel/Catel.Docs/src/vnext/content/getting-started/wpf/serializing-data-from-to-disk.md

 }
 ```

-As you can see in the code above, a new field is created to store the dependency *IFamilyService. *Then the constructor ensures that the argument is not null and stores it in the field.
+As you can see in the code above, a new field is created to store the dependency `IFamilyService`.
+Then the constructor ensures that the argument is not null and stores it in the field.

 ### Creating the Families property on the MainWindowViewModel

-The next thing we need is a *Families* property on the *MainWindowViewModel* to store the families in we load from disk.
+The next thing we need is a `Families` property on the `MainWindowViewModel` to store the families in we load from disk.
 Below is the property definition for that:

 ```
 /// <summary>